Redy1908/dotfiles/README.md

 Run your distro, clone this repository and run the script `install.sh` the setup is now complete.

-# Linux configuration
+# To reproduce the configuration on Linux

-Clone this repository and run the script `install.sh` the setup is now complete.
+Clone this repository and run the script `install.sh`.